mycarta/mycarta/README.md

 ## Stuff I would do differently
 - These days I would definitely build this one in Python: [A study of Ricker wavelets in MS Excel (2016)](https://mycarta.wordpress.com/2016/02/04/a-study-of-ricker-wavelets-in-ms-excel/)

-## Published articles (in Geophysical literature)
-- [Introduction to Classification with SVMs](https://csegrecorder.com/assets/pdfs/2018/2018-01-RECORDER-Machine_Learning_in_Geoscience_V.pdf).
-Article (with [Jupyter notebooks](https://github.com/CSEG/Machine-Learning-CSEG-special-issue/tree/master/Matteo_Niccoli)) offering an intuitive understanding of SVMs using toy datasets inspired by classification problems in geophysics.
-- [Mapping and validating lineaments](https://library.seg.org/doi/10.1190/tle34080948.1).
-Article (with [Jupyter notebook](https://github.com/seg/tutorials-2015/blob/master/1508_Mapping_and_validating_lineaments/1508_Mapping_and_validating_lineaments.ipynb)) demonstrating how to extract and enhance geologic lineaments from gravity data, and colocate them into a single map to increase confidence.

 ## Upcoming articles
 - [Some advice on reproducing scientific figures](https://github.com/softwareunderground/52things/blob/master/chapters/Niccoli_3.md)